waa/mtx-changer-python/README.md

 ```
 The listall command does not use the slot, drive device, nor drive index (X, Y, Z), but they must be present.

-- `load` and `unload` commands do not log anything except on error, which will be printed in the joblog by the SD.
+- `load` and `unload` commands do not output anything to stdout except on error, which will be printed in the joblog by the SD.
 On successful load/unload of a tape from a slot to/from a drive, the script simply exits with return code 0, else the return code is 1.

 In this example, we load a tape from slot 30 into drive 1 and then unload it:
 ```